He4vyL0v3/ILogU/README.md

 ## Main Features
 - Logging of all keystrokes, including special keys and layouts.
 - Saving logs to the `keylog.txt` file in the user's directory (`%USERPROFILE%\\ILU`).
+- Collecting detailed system information and saving it to `info.txt` in the same directory.
-- Sending logs to a Telegram bot at specified intervals.
+- Sending both log and system info files to a Telegram bot at specified intervals.
+- Periodic update of system information in `info.txt`.
 - Hidden mode.
 - Automatic creation of working folders and files.

 ## Project Structure
-- `src/main.cpp` - entry point, starts the logger and log sending thread.
+- `src/main.cpp` - entry point, starts the logger, log sending thread, and system info collection thread.
 - `src/logger.cpp` - implements keystroke interception and logging to file.
-- `src/send_data.cpp` - sends the file to Telegram via WinHTTP.
+- `src/send_data.cpp` - sends files (keylog.txt, info.txt) to Telegram via WinHTTP.
+- `src/get_system_info.cpp` - collects detailed system and hardware information, writes to info.txt.
 - `src/Makefile` - build for Windows (MinGW-w64).
 - `src/resources/` - icons and resources for Windows.